web3pirates/dao-ghorants/business/project-description.md

 ### Benefits

 - **Fair and Transparent:**
-  DAO Ghorants ensures a fair and transparent prize distribution process by objectively evaluating GitHub metrics and code quality.
+  DAO GHO Grants ensures a fair and transparent prize distribution process by objectively evaluating GitHub metrics and code quality.

 - **Efficient Decision-Making:**
   Save time and resources with automated analysis, allowing organizers to focus on the most promising projects.